 I am a 1981 baby born and raised in the prairies of Canada. 🇨🇦

-I am a holistic birth and postpartum doula, a birth keeper, an herbalist specializing in women’s health, an entrepreneur, a mother, a wife, a gardener, a cancerian, and an open minded individual who is keen to live my life with intention, purpose and passion.
+I am a birth keeper, a traditional postpartum wellness provider, an herbalist specializing in women’s health, an entrepreneur, a mother, a wife, a gardener, a cancerian, and an open minded individual who is keen to live my life with intention, purpose and passion.